groff: Invoking groff

 GNU 'troff' program.
 All other implementations of 'troff' are called

-AT&T 'troff', which is the common origin of all 'troff' derivates (with
+AT&T 'troff', which is the common origin of almost all 'troff'

-more or less compatible changes).
-Similarly, we say 'gpic', 'geqn',
+less compatible changes).
+Similarly, we say 'gpic', 'geqn', and so on.

 Menu